Assessments

 Questionnaires and scales

-To obtain information about social communication, behaviour, sensory experiences, and everyday functioning across different settings.
-These tools contribute to a thorough, reliable, and developmentally appropriate assessment process.
+To gather information about social communication, behaviour, sensory experiences, and daily functioning across settings.
+These tools help ensure a thorough, reliable, and developmentally appropriate assessment.

 What is included in your assessment